Supporting Our Community

 Meta College Program

-• In partnership with The Metaphor Club, Otis College launched this program in 2021 to expand upon outreach and recruitment of students from underrepresented communities who have a desire to attend an art and design college.
+• In partnership with The Metaphor Club, Otis College launched this program in 2021 to expand upon outreach and recruitment of underserved students who have a desire to attend an art and design college.

 Summer of Art

-• Scholarships are granted in collaboration with local community organizations to support underrepresented youth and provide an opportunity to develop their creative passions during this pre-college summer program for students ages 12-18 years with a four week residential experience.
+• Scholarships are granted in collaboration with local community organizations to support underserved youth, providing an opportunity to develop their creative passions during this pre-college summer program designed for students aged 12-18 years that includes a four- week residential experience.

 Summer Language Program (SLP)

-• In addition to improving language abilities, students have the opportunity to engage in a studio elective course and connect with other Otis College students before the start of the Fall semester.
+• In addition to improving their English language abilities, students have the opportunity to engage in a studio elective course and connect with other Otis College students prior to the start of the Fall semester.

 Summer of Style

-• Supported and sponsored by celebrity stylist Jason Bolden, this six-day program for high school students of color introduces them to the worlds of fashion, product, and interior design, in an effort to widen the pipeline to these creative industries for underrepresented youth.
+• Supported and sponsored by celebrity stylist Jason Bolden, this six-day program for high school students introduces the worlds of fashion, product, and interior design, in an effort to widen the pipeline to these creative industries for underserved youth.

 BIPOC Student Summit

-• Launched in January 2021, this one day summit focuses on creating a community space for Black, Indigenous, People of Color (BIPOC) students to connect around shared or similar identity(ies), while addressing the realities of being a person of color within the creative industry.
+• Launched in January 2021, this one day summit focuses on creating a community space for students of all backgrounds, allowing them to connect around their shared experiences as emerging creatives.

-• This program is meant to uplift and empower BIPOC student voices through dialogue on topics of personal development, professional growth, and opportunities beyond graduation.
+• This program uplifts and empowers student voices through dialogue on topics of personal development, professional growth, and opportunities beyond graduation.

 • More information about this program here: otis.edu/bipoc-student-summit